Version 0.59.0

 Transformations

-Transformations are a class of modifiers that is used to move or distort solid object (or vectors) in space.
-The following types of transformations are currently available:
+Transformations are a type of modifiers that are used to move or distort solid object or vectors in space.
+This page introduces the most imporant transformation types and explaines their usage.

 Identity transformations